Kay ended mission service in September 2020.

 About Kay Day’s ministry

 The Protestant Institute of Arts and Sciences (PIASS) is supported by five Protestant denominations, including the Presbyterian Church (U.S.A.)’s Rwandan mission partner, the Presbyterian Church of Rwanda.
 The school was established in 2010, but its roots go back to the founding of the School of Theology of Butare years earlier.
-PIASS trains students in divinity, education, and community development.
-The school strives to produce graduates who will contribute to Rwanda’s spiritual, intellectual, and socio-economic life.
-PIASS seeks students who are called to be moral pillars of reconciliation, mutual respect, and societal development.
-As a lecturer in English and practical theology, Kay Day will prepares students for pastoral ministry.
+PIASS trains students in divinity, education and community development.
+The school strives to produce graduates who will contribute to Rwanda’s spiritual, intellectual and socio-economic life.
+PIASS seeks students who are called to be moral pillars of reconciliation, mutual respect and societal development.
+As a lecturer in English and practical theology, Kay Day prepares students for pastoral ministry.

-Rwanda experienced Africa’s worst genocide in modern times in April 1994 with 1 million Tutsi and moderate Hutus losing their lives.
+Rwanda experienced Africa’s worst genocide in modern times in April 1994 with a million Tutsi and moderate Hutus losing their lives.
 Rwanda was left with virtually no infrastructure and an impoverished and traumatized population.
-Since then Rwanda has made tremendous progress in many areas of social welfare, and the government is working to diversify the economy to minimize dependence on subsistence agriculture.
+Since then, Rwanda has made tremendous progress in many areas of social welfare, and the government is working to diversify the economy to minimize dependence on subsistence agriculture.
 Despite a 12 percent reduction in the percentage of people living in poverty, economic deprivation remains widespread.
 The Presbyterian Church of Rwanda has called on the PC(USA) to walk with them as it addresses ongoing inter-ethnic tensions, trains clergy, and builds the capacity of congregations to support their pastors.

 About Kay Day